Cart 0

 The garden, located on intersections of both Gayogohó:no' and Onöñda’gega’ land, just southeast of Ithaca, NY, also has a community herb drying shed and hoop house as well as a classroom space, lending library of herb books and tools, a free farm-fresh egg fridge, and a free herbal medicine cabinet.
 Classes, work parties, food and medicine mutual aid and garden events happen regularly throughout the growing season.

-The garden is made possible through the work of many hands and fundsraised through:
+The garden is made possible through the work of many hands and community support.
+Please stay tuned for ways to join in the work in 2025.

-if you are interested in tending and harvesting food and medicine from our communal beds and/or if you are interested in stewarding your own bed in the garden, please click the link below for more information and to fill out our membership application!
+if you are interested in tending and harvesting food and medicine from our communal beds and/or if you are interested in stewarding your own bed in the garden, please join our mailing list for updates and information!

 How Our Garden Grows